therealtrex/GCP-GDIMacGyver/content/Lab1_gcpaddon/lab_1_gcp_ta.en.md

 - Name your input `logging`
 - `Select your GCP credentials` again (same as last time)
 - `Select your GCP project` again (same as last time)
-- Under Pub/Sub Subscriptions you should see the one you created earlier (eg ta-subscription-sub). `Select the pub/sub from the list`.
+- Under Pub/Sub Subscriptions you should see the one you created earlier (eg splunk-ta-topic_sub). `Select the pub/sub from the list`.
 - Again `under Index click the x` from index and `select the gcp-data` index again.
 - You should now see the following.